Data Definition Language (DDL)

 Define a new trigger on a table update event

-The schema name of a full qualified trigger name must be the same as the schema name of the table.
+Note: FOR EACH STATEMENT is the default if not specified.
+The option to specify a schema name for the trigger name has been removed.
+Previous the schema name of a full qualified trigger name already had to be the same as the schema name of the table.

-For details see: Documentation/SQLreference/ProgrammingSQL/Triggers
+For details see: Triggers.

-See also: DROP TRIGGER DECLARE GRANT PRIVILEGES
+See also: DROP TRIGGER, DECLARE, GRANT PRIVILEGES.

 Associated system table: sys.triggers